 - 5 cups organic firm peaches, peeled and cut into chunks (about 8 peaches)

-- 1 tbsp coconut sugar or maple sugar
+- 1 tablespoon coconut sugar or maple sugar

-- 1 tsp grass-fed gelatin - optional but recommended if your peaches are ripe
+- 1 teaspoon grass-fed gelatin - optional but recommended if your peaches are ripe (<-- and recommend)

 For the Instant Pot